worldline/openshift-cartridge-tomee/README.md

     java7                Will run Tomcat with Java7 if present.
 If no marker is present then the baseline Java version will be used (currently Java6)

+## Clustering

+[Tomcat clustering](http://tomcat.apache.org/tomcat-7.0-doc/cluster-howto.html) is not enable by default.
+To enable it, use the `server.xml.cluster`:

+    cp .openshift/config/server.xml.cluster .openshift/config/server.xml
+    git commit -am "use tomcat clustering"
+    git push

+Now restart your tomcat.

+To run session replication in the `tomee` cart, the following steps should be completed:
+* All your session attributes must implement `java.io.Serializable`
+* Make sure your web.xml has the <distributable/> element

+Clustering is done thanks to <https://github.com/rmannibucau/dynamic-tomcat-cluster>.

 ## Install system dependecies